easybuilders/easybuild-docs/docs/easybuild-v5/index.md

 ---

-## Changes in default configuration
+## Changes in default configuration or behaviour

-The default value for several EasyBuild configuration settings has been changed in EasyBuild v5.0:
+The default value for several EasyBuild configuration settings or EasyBuild behaviour has been changed in EasyBuild v5.0:

 - [RPATH linking is enabled by default (`--rpath`)](changes-in-default-configuration.md#rpath)
 - [Trace output is enabled by default (`--trace`)](changes-in-default-configuration.md#trace)